-In 2012, a formal peer review assignment was made in 633 of the 1,047 new cases.
-The proportion was higher than in past years because of the need to absorb the new cases from Health and Social Services, and cross train the ALJs affected.
+In 2013, a formal peer review assignment was made in 612 of the 1,870 new cases.
+The proportion remained high because of the need to continue absorbing the new cases from Health and Social Services, and cross train the existing and new ALJs.
 Formal peer review assignments are made with the goal of ensuring that an ALJ venturing into a new subject area receives the benefit of informal training from a peer who has already worked in the subject area.
 This type of peer review has been and continues to be a key part of the training process for new ALJs.